psychoinformatics-de/cbbs-imaging-docs/content/pages/processing/creation.rst

 which also provides additional tools apart from sheer creation:
 ``datalad install -s https://github.com/psychoinformatics-de/cbbs-imaging-container-import [INSTALL-DIR]``

-Then - from within INSTALL-DIR - run:
+After successful installation run the following two commands:

-``datalad siblings -d . add -s psydata --url http://psydata.ovgu.de/cbbs-imaging/conv-container/.git`` This will register the sibling hosted by OvGU, that serves as a data storage.
+``datalad siblings -d INSTALL_DIR add -s psydata --url http://psydata.ovgu.de/cbbs-imaging/conv-container/.git`` This will register the sibling hosted by OvGU, that serves as a data storage.

-``datalad get cbbs-imaging.simg``
+``datalad get INSTALL-DIR/cbbs-imaging.simg``
 This one will finally get you the actual container.

 Dataset creation